serenarocc/serenarocc/README.md

 ## Hi there 👋
 Hi, I'm a Computer Engineer specialized in Cybersecurity.

 Here I collect everything I have developed and learned during my journey.

-# Hi there 👋

-I'm a **Computer Engineer specialized in Cybersecurity**.

-On this GitHub profile, I collect the projects, research, and practical work I have developed throughout my academic journey in **Computer Engineering and Cybersecurity**.

----

 ## 🎓 University Projects